About the Client

 The Business Challenge

 The client had a critical legacy application based on WebSphere 9.0 on AIX 7.1 and Oracle.
-The client wanted to quickly migrate to AWS without having to rearchitect and convert the legacy application into microservices.
+The client wanted to quickly move to AWS without having to rearchitect and convert the legacy application into microservices.
 At the same time, they also wanted to ensure the seamless scalability of this application, as it handled significant user load.

 This being a live system, downtime was not an option.
 Another key challenge was that the application was in production for several years and had undergone significant tuning, customization, and static configuration.
 The client was concerned about disturbing a running critical system, with little formal documentation of the various configurations that have gone into the system over these years.
 This posed a significant business risk.